Sandrine-CP/Sandrine-CP/README.md

 <h3 align="center">Web Developer | Project Manager | Passionate about Building User-Centric Web Applications</h3>

 <p align="center">
-🌟 Transitioning from project management to web development, I enjoy crafting performant, accessible websites with a focus on user experience.
+🌟 Combining project management with web development, I like to create efficient and accessible websites with an emphasis on user experience.
 </p>

 ---